+Students should ensure they are able to comply with the technical standards and policies and procedures under step 1 prior to applying in CASPA.
 Applicants will not be considered for an interview if they do not meet all of the requirements.

-Applications for the cohort of students to begin in January 2021 will be accepted through the Central Application Service for Physician Assistants (CASPA) beginning April 30, 2020.
+Applications for the cohort of students to begin in January 2024 will be accepted through the Central Application Service for Physician Assistants (CASPA) beginning April 28, 2023.

 Application deadline: September 1 with “Completed” status.